sage-code/maj/alphabet.md

 # MAJ Alphabet

 Maj alphabet has 28 letters.
-Usually for each letter there is an unique name but there are two exceptions: Letter g and letter h have two distinct pronounciations and one one name each.
-So we have only 26 names, pne name for each Latin letter.
+Usually for each letter there is an unique name but there are two exceptions: Letter g and letter h have two distinct pronounciations but only one name.
+So we have only 26 names.
+The secondary promounciation has a shorter name.

 **notes:**
 * the order of letters is different from ISO standard;